manishrjain/into-ledger/README.md

 Dates
 -----

 into-ledger requires you to specify the date format in numeric form w.r.t.
 Jan 02, 2006.
 This is how Go language parses dates.
 This is frequently a cause of confusion among folks unfamiliar with the language.
-So, please find here the common date formats and how to specify them in into-ledger.
+So, please find here the commonly used date formats and how to specify them in into-ledger.

 | Formatting Style | Regions used in | into-ledger format |
 | ---------------- | --------------- | ------------------ |